lamont81/Samsung-Project/codebook.md

 bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

-- 'features.txt': List of all features.
+**- 'features.txt': List of all features.**

+Explains all the features in more details

 **- 'activity_labels.txt': Links the class labels with their activity name.
 These are as follows:**

-WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING

 **- 'train/X_train.txt': Training set**